TimeBank Promise

 What Is Equity Release?

-Equity release allows homeowners, typically over the age of 55, to access the equity (value) tied up in their property.
+Equity release allows homeowners, typically those over the age of 55, to access the value tied up in their property.

 This can be done either through a lifetime mortgage or a home reversion plan.

-The most common form of equity release is a lifetime mortgage, where you borrow money against your home while still living in it.
+The most common form of equity release is a lifetime mortgage, which allows you to borrow money against your home while still living in it.

 The loan, plus interest, is repaid when you move out or pass away.